chibbk/AP-CSP-Create-Task/README.md

 - If the vehicle is uninsured, it loses 10% of the original value
 - If the vehicle has been in a crash, it loses 10% of the original value

-*The AP CSP Task must contain at least 1 user-defined function and 1 loop.*
+*The AP CSP Task must contain at least 1 user-defined function and 1 array.*